ISISNeutronMuon/MDMC/doc/developer/explanation/containers.rst

- * build a tiny house (a hamster cage), which contains everything the hamster needs to live and function well (water, the correct food, etc.) and give anyone who wants the hamster the hamster *and* its cage, so the hamster will be in the same conditions no matter who's house it's in.
+ * build a tiny house (a hamster cage), which contains everything the hamster needs to live and function well (water, the correct food, etc.) and give anyone who wants the hamster the hamster *and* its cage, so the hamster will be in the same conditions no matter whose house it's in.

 The container is the hamster cage; a sort of 'mini computer inside the computer'.
-For MDMC in particular, this container runs an appropriate Linux environment and contains all our dependency software (such as Python, various libraries, and molecular dynamics engine).
+For MDMC in particular, this container runs an appropriate Linux environment and contains all our software dependencies (such as Python, various libraries, and molecular dynamics engine).
-An example of why we use containers is because the molecular dynamics engine (LAMMPS) can be complex to install for an arbitrary user, and with the settings and version needed by MDMC.
+An example of why we use containers is because the molecular dynamics engine (LAMMPS) can be complex to install for an average user, particularly with the settings and version needed by MDMC.
 By using a container, we can develop MDMC exclusively for one environment, while still having it function as intended on other environments/operating systems.